Joseph Philippe Lemercier Laroche

 He put his pregnant French wife and their two daughters onto a lifeboat; they survived, but he did not.
 Joseph's daughter, Louise Laroche (2 July 1910 – 28 January 1998) was one of the last remaining survivors of the sinking of RMS Titanic.

 LaRoche, a three-act opera by Atlanta composer Sharon J. Willis, is based on his life and was part of the 2003 National Black Arts Festival, premiering at the Callanwolde Fine Arts Center on July 18 of that year.

 Early life

 Joseph was born in Cap-Haïtien, Haiti.
 At the age of 15, Joseph was sent to Beauvais, France to study.
 After graduating with an engineering degree, he married a French woman named Juliette Lafargue.
 Due to the racial discrimination of the times, however, he had difficulty finding work.
 Tired of living off his wine seller father-in-law, he decided to return to Haiti with his growing family.
-His uncle, Cincinnatus Leconte, the President of Haiti, arranged a job for him as a math teacher.
+His uncle, Cincinnatus Leconte, the President of Haiti, arranged a job for him as a mathematics teacher.

-Simonne Marie Anne Andrée Laroche was born in Paris, France, 1909; followed by her sister, Louise Laroche, born on 2 July 1910.
+Simone Marie Anne Andrée Laroche was born in Paris, France, 1909; followed by her sister, Louise Laroche, born on 2 July 1910.